BrotherBoard/BombScripts/README.md

 i was tired of finding the files and stuff so i combined them to one file that opens them for me.

-usage: ``pkg update && pkg uprade && pkg install git && git clone https://github.com/BrotherBoard/BombScripts && cd BombScripts && bash start``
+usage: ``pkg update && pkg upgrade && pkg install git && git clone https://github.com/BrotherBoard/BombScripts && cd BombScripts && bash start``

 **included scripts:**